| CONFUCIUSLife and Deeds

 industriousness set a good example and gave him a deeper understanding

+of the common people.
 In spite of his practical abilities and his reputation for

 wisdom, Confucius had difficulty finding a suitable position